lydialucchesi/Vizumap/paper/paper.md

 ## Exceedance probability map

 This exceedance probability map plots the calculated probability of exceeding a certain threshold of concern (a sediment concentration greater than 837 mg/L) in order to draw attention to the high-risk regions on the map.
-These probabilities were calculated from the posterior distribution of a Bayesian hierarchical model.
+These probabilities were calculated from the posterior distributions of a Bayesian hierarchical model.

 ![](exceedMap.png){width=4in height=4in}